 - 3 Add the device to a disk group.
-The disk group can include both SSDs and HDDs. - If you do not have a disk group, create the disk group: - # vxdg init diskgroup dev1=fiodrive0_1 - If you already have a disk group, add the device to the disk group: - # vxdg -g diskgroup adddisk fiodrive0 1 - 4 Create the atomic write capable volume: - # vxassist -A -q diskgroup make volume length mediatype:ssd atomic wr capable attribute indicates whether or not the volume supports atomic writes atomic wr iosize indicates the supported size of the atomic write I/O.
+The disk group can include both SSDs and HDDs. - If you do not have a disk group, create the disk group: - # vxdg init diskgroup dev1=fiodrive0_1 - If you already have a disk group, add the device to the disk group: - # vxdg -g diskgroup adddisk fiodrive0 1 - 4 Create the atomic write capable volume: - # vxassist -A -q diskgroup make volume length mediatype:ssd the -A option creates an atomic write capable volume of concatenated layout, on the atomic write capable disks.